scivision/buildMC/README.md

 # buildMC

 A pure Python program that makes building a large, complicated project using CMake or Meson just a single, simple command.
+JSON is used to get status of the Meson or CMake build system for more robust and fast interaction.

 ## Install